Advertising is an effective way for start-up businesses to tell a large number of people about their products and services.

 - Is it relatively inexpensive to advertise in?

-- For example, if you sell to caterers, one obvious choice is Caterer & Hotelkeeper, a weekly that is full of information on equipment, suppliers and new products.
+- For example, if you sell to caterers, one obvious choice The Caterer.

-4.3 For a comprehensive listing of thousands of publications - and poster sites, websites and radio and TV stations - check the BRAD website on www.bradinsight.com.
+3.3 For a comprehensive listing of publications - and poster sites, websites and radio and TV stations - check the BRAD website on www.bradinsight.com.

-5.1 Most journals will provide you with an advertising/media pack, giving the facts about the publication.
+4.1 Most publications will provide you with an advertising/media pack, giving the facts about the publication.
 These will include:

 - Advertising rates (see 6).